thegodone/molds-branch/trunk/doc/README.txt

        The default value of the "vdW" with the theories except for PM3-D and AM1-D is "no".
        For PM3-D and AM1-D, this "vdW" is always "yes" whethere user sets or not.

+       "sum_charges" is an option to calculate of summation of atomic charges in the ground state.
+       To use this option, write
+       "sum_charges first_atom_index last_atom_index"
+       in the SCF-directive.
+       The index starts from 0 for atoms written in geometry-directive.
+       The atoms indicated with first_atom_index and last_atom_index are also included in the atoms which charge is summed.
+       Multiple setting of this "sum_charges" option is approvable, of course.
+       If you want to calculate summation, same "sum_charges" option is available in CIS-directive.

        "vdW_s6" is a scaling factor in the Grimme's van der Waals correction([G_2004]).
        The default value of the "vdW_s6" is 1.4.
        For PM3-D and AM1-D, this "vdW_s6" is forced to be set as 1.4.